-Prerequisite: Check CTE Pathway page; Product Innovation I
+Prerequisite: Check CTE Pathway page; Product Innovation I Grade Level (s): 9-12

 Description: This course uses CAD programs to prepare students for career goal and provide hands on instruction in a variety of related technologies.
 Scientific principles, mathematical concepts and communication skills are taught through a rigorous, activity oriented, approach.
 Acquisition of knowledge and skills will be demonstrated through a series of projects starting with research and initial design and culminating with the completion of a build project that is focused on solving real-world problems.